If you are interested in exploring ways to increase, scale or measure your impact, there are a few ways that you can start.

 Many organisations are keen to explore new working models, both those that maximise impact as well as those that will tap into new revenue streams, but don’t know where to begin.
 A contract or investment readiness assessment is a review of the scope, size, and costs of the social/environmental issue you are working on, as well as the capability and business model of your organisation, to determine if there is potential for new investment.

 New models may take the form of an outcomes based government contract, scaling an existing approach, or establishing a new enterprise.
 There may also be potential for new partnerships and shared value creation.
 The contract or investment readiness assessment looks at the evidence base supporting the potential approaches, the quality of the outcomes generated, how those outcomes are currently measured, the market potential, the systems and processes the organisation currently has in place and what will be required to become contract or investment ready.

 The assessment will detail the various options for generating new revenue streams, with the strengths and weaknesses, risks and rewards of each.
 The organisation can then prioritise which option, or options, are best suited to the executive team’s and the board’s risk appetite.
 Social Outcomes can then work with the organisation to build a comprehensive, evidence-based, business model and a business plan to attract investors or negotiate new contracts.

 If the leadership team in your organisation is keen to explore options but needs to secure buy-in from the board before proceeding, then a board session is the right next step.
-We offer a one or two hour session with boards to help them understand the opportunities and risks of these innovations and answer any questions or concerns they may have.
+We offer a two to three hour session with boards to help them understand the opportunities and risks of these approaches and answer any questions or concerns they may have.